• Skip to primary navigation

 There are numerous techniques to apply white paint in a ‘rustic’ way.

-By rustic we mean not pristinely painted – a little ‘roughed up’ and distressed rather than shiny and brand-new looking.
+By rustic, I mean not pristinely painted – a little ‘roughed up’ and distressed rather than shiny and brand-new looking.

 • White paint